TyGuS/suslik/README.md

 cd ~/suslik
 python2 evaluation.py --simple
 ```
-This will run Cypress on all benchmarks from Appendix C, Table 1, apart from the really long running benchmark `BST: delete root` (see more details below).
+This will run Cypress on all benchmarks from Table 2, apart from the really long running benchmark `BST: delete root` (see more details below).
 This should take approximately *five minutes*.

 After the script terminates, it will create two output files in `~/suslik`:
-- `simple.csv` contains Cypress results reported in Appendix C, Table 1 (For SusLik results, see the [suslik paper](https://cseweb.ucsd.edu/~npolikarpova/publications/suslik.pdf))
+- `simple.csv` contains Cypress results reported in Table 2 (For SusLik results, see the [suslik paper](https://cseweb.ucsd.edu/~npolikarpova/publications/suslik.pdf))
 - `all_resutls` contains the synthesized programs

 To inspect the results in a table form, you can execute: